SyedparveezDev/Campus-Hire/README.md

-# Campushire - Student Freelance Collaboration Platform
+# Campus-hire - Student Freelance Collaboration Platform
 A modern full-stack web application that connects students with freelance projects, enabling peer collaboration, skill development, and real-world experience.
-Campushire aims to empower students by providing a platform to showcase their talents, build portfolios, and earn while they learn.
+Campus-hire aims to empower students by providing a platform to showcase their talents, build portfolios, and earn while they learn.

-# Campushire 🎓💼
+# Campus-hire 🎓💼

-**Campushire** is a full-stack platform designed to connect students with freelance opportunities and collaborative projects.
-Built with a modern tech stack, Campushire empowers students to work together, enhance their skills, and build their careers while still in college.
+**Campus-hire** is a full-stack platform designed to connect students with freelance opportunities and collaborative projects.
+Built with a modern tech stack, Campus-hire empowers students to work together, enhance their skills, and build their careers while still in college.

 ## 🚀 Features
 - Student and client authentication